wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

                     window.location.href = "/auth/login";
                 }
                 if (status !== 204) {
-                    // The STS cannot refresh the token due to a server error. console.log("Failed to refresh token.
+                    // Tokens cannot be refreshed due to a server error. console.log("Failed to refresh token.
 Status: " + status);

                     //  Throw the 401 error from API Gateway.